alexandria redmon

 Areas for Improvement

-• The workflow utilized could obviously lend to further automation, particularly using autonous agents (e.g. Autogen) to write and test changes with a human in the loop purely for requirements input and validation of acceptance criteria.
+• The workflow utilized could obviously lend to further automation, particularly using autonomous agents (e.g. Autogen) to write and test changes with a human in the loop purely for requirements input and validation of acceptance criteria.

 • Code search and ability to map / use code maps or documentation would be ideal for larger projects